JuliaData/DataFrames.jl/docs/src/man/joins.md

 ERROR: ArgumentError: Merge key(s) are not unique in both df1 and df2.
 First duplicate in df1 at 3.
 First duplicate in df2 at 3
 ```

-Finally, using the `indicator` keyword argument you can add a column to the
+Finally, using the `source` keyword argument you can add a column to the
 resulting data frame indicating whether the given row appeared only in the left,
 the right or both data frames.
 Here is an example: